LoveJustice/tinyhands/README.md

 [ ![Codeship Status for tu-software-studio/tinyhandsdreamsuite](https://www.codeship.io/projects/79c5fb20-1e83-0132-0c4f-7a12a542bc63/status?branch=master)](https://www.codeship.io/projects/35545)

 # Docker setup
-1. Make sure you have the latest version of [Docker](https://www.docker.com/) (The lab machines should be up to date)
+1. Make sure you have the latest version of [Docker](https://www.docker.com/) (The lab machines should be up to date, if not, talk to the Nates)
-2. Install virutalenvwrapper `sudo apt-get install virtualenvwrapper`, create a new virtual environment `mkvirtualenv <name>`, and enter it `workon <name>`
+2. Install virutalenvwrapper `sudo apt-get install virtualenvwrapper`, create a new virtual environment `mkvirtualenv <name> -p /usr/bin/python2`, and enter it `workon <name>`
 3. Install docker-compose, a tool that makes docker easier to use: `pip install docker-compose`
 4. Clone the repository and cd into it
 5. set the repo as the virtualenvs root `setvirtualenvproject`
 6. Execute `docker-compose up -d` to build and run the project (This might take a few minutes the first time it is run)
-7. Install the test database by going into the application directory and executing `./etc/bin/install_test_db.sh`
+7. Install the test database by cd-ing into application and executing `./etc/bin/install_test_db.sh`
 8. Collect static files by running `docker-compose run --rm web ./manage.py collectstatic`
-9. If all of the steps were successful, you can find the application running on [port 80 on localhost](http://localhost)
+9. If all of the steps were successful, you can find the application running on [port 80 on localhost](http://localhost).
+If not, contact Ben Duggan through slack.

 # Vagrant + Docker setup (For Windows or Mac)
 1. make sure you have the latest version of [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed